ezgigm/sentiment_analysis_and_product_recommendation/README.md

 In this project, I worked on sentiment analysis of Kindle Store reviews in Amazon.
 I choose this dataset because it is more easy to buy and read a book with Kindle.
 Going to the book store, finding a book which you like need more time than reaching every book from your tablet.

 The data is obtained from github.io page of [UC San Diego Computer Science and Engineering Department academic staff](https://nijianmo.github.io/amazon/index.html#subsets).
 Dataset contains product reviews and metadata, including 142.8 million reviews from May 1996 to July 2014.
 I prefer to use 5-core sample dataset(such that each of the remaining users and items have at least 5 reviews) and metadata for Kindle Store.
 The reasons to choose 5-core data is that continuous users contains more information than single reviewers.
 To reach and download metadata, people have to fill the form and submit it.
 My filtered Kindle Store data consists of 2,222,983 rows and 12 columns.
 Also, I used the metadata to find the corresponding titles of the books from product ID.
+The format of raw data is json.

 **Plan:**